laser-institute/aera23-foundations/README.md

 Having an opportunity to reflect and share out on how you may use some of these new concepts in your work.
 What are some other areas that you are interested in as it relates to Learning Analytics and its branches?

 - **Wrap-UP**
 What now?
-Will will share resources, groups and other ways to connect with the Learnign Analytics community.
+We will share resources, groups and other ways to connect with the Learnign Analytics community.